tomxkyz/chat-Ai-bot/README.md

 Enter in repository project folder

-Go to the .env.example and rename it to .env, and change the OPENAI_API_KEY to your Chat GPT API Key
+Go to the .env, and change the OPENAI_API_KEY to your Chat GPT API Key You can take ApiKey here: https://platform.openai.com/account/api-keys

 Now, install the dependencies